-A stakeholder can be an individual, group or an organization having an underlying interest or concern in the business operations of an organization.
+A stakeholder can be an individual, group, or organization having an underlying interest or concern in the business operations of an organization.
 The business operations, policies, and objectives of an organization can affect or can be affected by the stakeholders of the same.
-Directors, creditors, government institutions and its agencies, employees, shareholders, debenture holders, suppliers, customers, competitors, vendors, etc all are fine examples of key stakeholders.
+Directors, creditors, government institutions, and its agencies, employees, shareholders, debenture holders, suppliers, customers, competitors, vendors, etc all are fine examples of key stakeholders.
 In this context, it can be appropriate to say that all shareholders are stakeholders but all stakeholders are not shareholders.
 Also, in a broader sense, it can be said that the stakeholders can be regarded as the parties that trade with an organization and they cannot be termed as the owners of the same unless they are not the shareholders of that organization.

 Head to Head Comparison Between Shareholder vs Stakeholder (Infographics)

 Below are the Top 10 difference between Shareholder vs Stakeholder:

 The key differences between shareholders and stakeholders are provided and discussed as follows:

 - Shareholders are more concerned about increasing owners’ wealth, whereas stakeholders focus on enhancing the goodwill of the company.

 - Shareholders can be of two types- equity shareholders and preferential shareholders.
 On the other hand, stakeholders can be of two types- internal stakeholders and external stakeholders.
 Internal stakeholders can be further classified into shareholders, managers, employees, directors, and trade unions, whereas External stakeholders can be classified into suppliers, creditors, government institutions and their agencies, society, customers, competitors, advisors, consultants, suppliers, vendors, etc.